File Clustering.h¶

 stats at every iteration of clustering

-redo clustering this many times and keep best
+redo clustering this many times and keep the clusters with the best objective

 re-train index after each iteration?

-use the centroids provided as input and do not change them during iterations
+Use the subset of centroids provided as input and do not change them during iterations

 seed for the random number generator